Kacey Musgraves and Husband Ruston Kelly Announce Divorce - E! Online

-Kacey Musgraves and husband Ruston Kelly announced they're getting a divorce, but stated they remain friends.
+Kacey Musgraves and husband Ruston Kelly announced they're getting a divorce, but "remain true friends."

 In a statement shared via the Associated Press on Friday, July 3, the country singers wrote, "With heavy but hopeful hearts we wanted to put our own thoughts into the air about what's happening.
 These kinds of announcements are always met with scrutiny and speculation and we want to stop that before it even starts."